faberwerks/protectors/README.md

 ### Prerequisites

-Valanthion only requires Unity 2018.2.16f1 to run.
+Protectors only requires Unity 2018.2.16f1 to run.
 Any Unity 2018.2.16f1 and possibly Unity 2018.2 version should work without any problems.
 You can download them [here](https://unity3d.com/get-unity/download/archive).

 ### Installation